Shivaay: Piracy issue

-On 27 October 2016, The Indian Express published that self-proclaimed film critic Kamaal R Khan had uploaded the opening sequence of the film on Twitter, which he shot in a theater in Dubai.
+On 27 October 2016, The Indian Express published that self-proclaimed film critic Kamaal R. Khan had uploaded the opening sequence of the film on Twitter, which he shot in a theater in Dubai.
 Devgn, the producer, was quoted saying that he would take legal action against Khan.

 Reception

 Critical reception

-Bollywood Hungama gave Shivaay 3.5/5 stars.
-"Shivaay is a perfect emotional thriller that scores high on the account of its breathtaking visuals, amazing action and a high octane performance".
-Dainik Jagran rated the film 3.5/5, describing it as "full of emotion and action."
-The Times of India gave the film 3/5, praising the cinematography but criticizing the 3-hour runtime which was later trimmed.
-Mumbai Mirror also rated the film 3/5, stating that the film "scores fairly on most accounts."
-Bollywood Life rated the film 3/5, writing "Ajay Devgn's directorial is all about its stunning visuals and breath taking action scenes."
-BookMyShow reviewed the film and called the film a "perfect Diwali gift you can give yourself and your family this (Diwali) weekend."
+Bollywood Hungama gave 3.5/5 stars and wrote "Shivaay is a perfect emotional thriller that scores high on the account of its breathtaking visuals, amazing action and a high octane performance".
+Dainik Jagran rated 3.5/5 stars and describes it as "full of emotion and action".
+Renuka Vyavahare of The Times of India gave 3/5 stars and wrote "Overall, Ajay is unstoppable in Shivaay but you wish he wasn’t!
+Laced with visual excellence, you applaud his film’s larger than life canvas but despite the efforts, his second directorial venture fails to engage you emotionally".
+Mumbai Mirror also rated the film 3/5 stars and states that the film "scores fairly on most accounts".
+Bollywood Life rated 3/5 stars and wrote "Ajay Devgn's directorial is all about its stunning visuals and breath taking action scenes".
+BookMyShow called the film a "perfect Diwali gift you can give yourself and your family this (Diwali) weekend".